Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Conclusion

 \section{Conclusion}

-This paper presents \emph{\system{}}, an efficient LLM inference serving system in many-adapter environments. \system{} relies on two main principles: adapter caching and adapter-aware request scheduling.
-Caching minimizes the overhead of loading the adapter weights on the request's critical path, while scheduling alleviates the head-of-line blocking for requests with highly diverse execution times.
-Under high loads, Chameleon reduces P99 TTFT latency by 80.7\% and P50 TTFT latency by 48.1\%, while improving the throughput by 1.5$\times$ over state-of-the-art-baseline.
+This paper presented Chameleon, an efficient LLM inference serving system for many-adapter environments.
+Chameleon introduces two new ideas: adapter caching and adapter-aware request scheduling.
+Caching minimizes the overhead of loading the adapter weights on the request’s critical path, while scheduling alleviates head-of-line blocking and starvation for requests with highly-diverse execution times.
+Under high loads, Chameleon reduces the P99 TTFT latency by 80.7\% and the P50 TTFT latency by 48.1\% over a state-of-the-art-baseline, while improving the throughput by 1.5$\times$.